fishcus/KAP-manual/en/model/README.md

 ## Modeling

-This chapter will introduce how to use sample data, how to design model and cube, build and optimize the cube at last.
+This chapter will introduce how to design and optimize a model and cube as well as build a cube, base on sample data.